verse-lab/bythos/INSTALL.md

 (... possibly some Warnings; just ignore them)
 ```

 This process might take up to 5 minutes on a commodity laptop.
-It might take around **2GB RAM** to build.
+It might take up to **2GB RAM** to build.

 **Note:** You can also use `make -j X` (*e.g.,* `make -j 4`) to build using more threads with shorter time (and, with more RAM consumption, though).